vidhi-mody/Persona-A-MEAN-Stack-Application/README.md

 ### Built With

-This project would never have been possible without these wonderful frameworks and project.
+This project would never have been possible without these wonderful frameworks.

 - [Node.js](https://nodejs.org)
 - [Angular CLI](https://cli.angular.io/)